nenhang/ContextGen/README.md

 To build and run the demo, follow these steps:

-1. **Start Frontend:** In the first terminal, run the following commands:
+- **Start Frontend:** In the first terminal, run the following commands:

     ```bash
     cd gui/frontend
-    npm install
+    npm install # for the first time only
     npm run dev
     ```

-2. **Start Backend:** Open a second terminal and run the backend server:
+- **Start Backend:** Open a second terminal and run the backend server:

     ```bash
     python gui/backend/app.py